life0fun/omdotster/README.md

 The om directory contains the re-implements using `om`. `om` is the final frontier of front-end, as it builds on top of `react.js` and using core.async for inter-component communication.
 With react.js, we build UI fragement using functions.
 With core.async, communication is based on data and work can be split and distributed across webworkers.

+## Usage

+To build om dotsters,

+  cd om
+  lein cljsbuild once dots

+Then `open dots.html` to view the dots page.

 ## License

 Copyright © 2014